Azure/azure-sdk-for-js/sdk/communication/communication-jobrouter/samples/v1-beta/javascript/README.md

-# Azure Communication Services - Job Router client library samples for JavaScript (Beta)
+# Azure Communication Services - JobRouter client library samples for JavaScript (Beta)

-These sample programs show how to use the JavaScript client libraries for Azure Communication Services - Job Router in some common scenarios.
+These sample programs show how to use the JavaScript client libraries for Azure Communication Services - JobRouter in some common scenarios.

 | **File Name**                                           | **Description**                                                                           |
 | ------------------------------------------------------- | ----------------------------------------------------------------------------------------- |